 2. Include foreshadowing in dialogue

 “You either die a hero, or live long enough to see yourself become the villain.”
-What is foreshadowing in dialogue?
+What is foreshadowing in that dialogue?
 The answer depends not only on what is said, but also who says it.
 The first half of The Dark Knight builds up Harvey Dent as this unmasked hero that Gotham needs.

 He is very much a symbol of justice as we enter this scene.
 The implications of Harvey saying this quote is not clear until he later becomes Two-Face.